storesafe/cordova-sqlite-storage/README.md

 # Contributing

+**IMPORTANT NOTE:** It is better to push your changes from a separate branch.
+Sometimes they need to be redone before acceptance.
+Otherwise your `master` branch may become a real mess.

 - Testimonials of apps that are using this plugin would be especially helpful.
 - Reporting issues to the [Cordova-SQLitePlugin forum](http://groups.google.com/group/Cordova-SQLitePlugin) can help improve the quality of this plugin.
 - Patches with bug fixes are helpful, especially when submitted with test code.